 The Department of Radiation Oncology is actively engaged in clinical investigation programs through national cooperative research groups including the Gynecologic Oncology Group (GOG), Cancer and Acute Leukemia Group B (CALGB), National Surgical Adjuvant Breast Program (NSABP), Radiation Therapy Oncology Group (RTOG), and the Children's Cancer Study Group (CCSG).
 Intramurally, faculty members are actively engaged in studies of normal tissue toxicity, radiation-drug interactions, and combination therapy with surgery and radiation.
 Other areas of clinical interest include heath care outcomes research, and human factors/operations research and LEAN management principles with the ultimate goal of improving patient safety (our Department is a national leader in this area).

-The Cancer Biology Division has as its emphasis the study of molecular mechanisms of radiation action, new drug discovery and characterization, and basic cancer biology.
+The Division of Cancer Biology has as its emphasis the study of molecular mechanisms of radiation action, new drug discovery and characterization, and basic cancer biology.

-The Physics and Computing Division develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.
+The Division of Physics and Computing develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.
 The Division also has an active cancer nanotechnology program.

 An additional factor that has major implications for the institutional cancer programs is the University Cancer Research Fund (UCRF).
 This fund, developed by the state legislature, commits an initial $25M per year, increasing to $50M per year, in support of cancer research efforts at UNC, including the development of clinical excellence in delivery of care to cancer patients and substantial research infrastructure support.
 A second resource is the North Carolina Translational and Clinical Sciences (NC TraCS) Institute based at UNC, part of a national consortium of medical research institutions that together offer programs and services supporting researchers through all phases of the "bench to bedside" process of translational research.
 Our Department benefits from both of these programs in terms of our clinical and basic research efforts that, in turn, offer additional training opportunities for our residents.